 Stops may change due to traffic, weather, maintenance, etc.

 As you travel about the city, your guide will provide you with plenty of historical information and some stories you may have never heard before, such as the ghost stories of the various spirits that call the nation's capital their home.
 This tour is unlike any other as you get a look at the city from a different perspective along with entertainment from the driver of your trolley.
-Don't forget the camera to capture these memories!
+Don't forget the photographer to capture these memories!